Article

 Posture Support: Lumbar and Seat Support Kit

-To install custom lumbar and seat support, remove seat and backrest pads, then cut or trim support padding and affix to seat or backrest with hook and loop strips.
+To install custom lumbar and seat support, remove seat and backrest pads, then cut or trim support padding and affix to seat or backrest with hook-and-loop strips.
 Replace seat and backrest pads when finished.

 lumbarkit